- View Offline

 - Exporting PDFs from Word, Illustrator, or InDesign

 - Creating and editing text fields, list boxes, and more

-(MUSIC) Hello, I'm Claudia McCue, and together we're going to explore Acrobat forms.
-Now it might seem a little bit odd.
-I actually think Acrobat forms are fun.
-I think you're going to find that it's easier than you might think to bring a static page to life by adding text fields, radio buttons, drop down lists, clickable buttons, calculations, and more.
+- [Voiceover] Hello, I'm Claudia McCue, and together we're going to explore Acrobat forms.
+Now, it might seem a little bit odd, I actually think Acrobat forms are fun.
+I think you're gonna find that it's easier than you might think to bring a static page to life by adding text fields, radio buttons, drop-down lists, clickable buttons, calculations and more.
 And I think you'll be surprised by how much you can do with Acrobat's built-in form tools, without ever writing any code.
-Now whether you want to use a form to solicit sign-ups for a user group, or get information from attendees for a seminar, take orders for products, or something else.
-Acrobat 11 Pro gives you a really rich set of tools for creating forms.
+Now, whether you wanna use a form to solicit sign-ups for a user group, or get information from attendees for a seminar, or take orders for products, or something else, Acrobat XI Pro gives you a really rich set of tools for creating forms.

-In this course, you'll see that you can distribute your Acrobat forms as email attachments, host them on your own Internet, or a website, or distribute them through Adobe's own Form Central.
-And you have multiple options for capturing the data that's entered into those forms.
-So come on, and let's go find out just how easy it is, to create great interactive forms, in Acrobat 11 Pro.
+In this course, you'll see that you can distribute your Acrobat forms as e-mail attachments, host them on your own Intranet or a website, or distribute them through Adobe's own FormsCentral.
+And, you have multiple options for capturing the data that's entered in to those forms.
+Come on, and let's go find out just how easy it is to create great interactive forms in Acrobat XI Pro.